CarsonJM/cluster_pval/README.md

 To open from your terminal and run locally (which you should do if working with a large dataset):
 1. Import the Cluster_Pval package by:
 	- opening your terminal
-	- assuming that  Git is installed, type: `Git Clone "[link to repository]"`
+	- assuming that  Git is installed, type: `git clone https://github.com/Cluster-Club/cluster_pval.git`
 2. While being in the main repository directory, (`cd cluster_pval`), type: `pip install -r requirements.txt` or, if using conda, create a new environment for running the app by typing:
    `conda create -n cluster_pval python=3.9` and then `pip install -r requirements.txt`